jeannchuab/CatApp/README.md

  - [Cocoapods 1.11](https://cocoapods.org/) or above

 ## Instructions to run the project
- - After clone the project, on terminal, go to the path where the file `Podfile` is located and run `pod install`
+ - After clone the project, on the terminal, go to the path where the file `Podfile` is located and run `pod install`
  - Open the file CatApp.xcworkspace on Xcode
  - Build and run the project